 Naval Group wants to produce its CANTO torpedo countermeasures in Australia should this technology be selected by the RAN.

 Many of the positions taken by commentators in the submarine debate assume we can still convert the Attack class to nuclear propulsion.

-Airbus has been awarded a two year contract extension to provide sustainment services through to 2024 for the RAAF's C-130J fleet.
+KBR has been awarded a four year contract extension for Capability Support Coordinator services for the Canberra class LHDs.

 Naval Group has launched the Suffren, the first of six Barracuda class nuclear submarines, reinvigorating a polarised debate in Australia.

 TAFE NSW has partnered with the Naval Shipbuilding College to support more careers in the naval shipbuilding, supply and sustainment industries.